Hugh Glass: Pursuit of Fitzgerald and "Bridges"

 After recovering from his wounds, Glass set out again to find John Fitzgerald and "Bridges".
 He eventually travelled to Fort Henry on the Yellowstone River but found it deserted.
 A note indicated that Andrew Henry and company had relocated to a new camp at the mouth of the Bighorn River.
 Arriving there, Glass found "Bridges", but apparently forgave him because of his youth, and then re-enlisted with Ashley's company.

 Glass later learned that Fitzgerald had joined the army and was stationed at Fort Atkinson in present-day Nebraska.
-Glass reportedly spared Fitzgerald's life because he would be killed by the army captain for killing a soldier of the United States Army.
+Glass reportedly spared Fitzgerald's life because he would be executed by the army captain for killing a soldier of the United States Army.
 However, the captain asked Fitzgerald to return the stolen rifle to Glass, and before departing Glass warned Fitzgerald never to leave the army, or he would still kill him.
 According to an account by Glass's friend George C. Yount, not published until 1923, Glass also obtained $300 as compensation.